-The proposed development activity will take place through various phases.
+The proposed development activity will take place through various phases, namely: Planning and Design Phase; Pre-construction Phase; Construction Phase; Post-Construction Rehabilitation and Operational Phase, but is not a phased project.
 Each phase has specific impacts or issues unique to that phase of the development activity.
-These phases of the development are listed below and the impacts associated with each phase as identified through the environmental impact assessment process are identified and given a brief description.
+These phases of the development are listed below, and the impacts associated with each phase as identified through the environmental impact assessment process are identified and given a brief description.
 Brief management statements are provided, as well as a description of the desirable impact management outcomes.